 Section 1.
 Indemnification.
 The Society will indemnify the Directors against liability incurred in a proceeding to which the Director was made a party because the Director is or was a Director to the maximum extent permitted by ORS 65.391 and other applicable provisions of Oregon law.
 The Society is authorized to amend its Bylaws to eliminate or impair this right to indemnification after an act or omission occurs, as permitted by ORS 65.391(6)(b).

 SCHEDULE 1

 MEMBERSHIP CLASSES

 For organizations:

 Diamond

 Platinum

 Gold

 Silver

 Bronze

 Copper

-Individuals:
+Partnership Alliance

+For individuals:

+Columbia Circle

+Individual (includes up to two as a couple)

+JASO NEXT (Young Professionals)

+Student

 Senior

-Student

-NEXT (Young Professional)

-Individual (up to 2 as a couple)

-Columbia Circle

 Tomodachi-kai